Banner

 Multiple Camera Disparity

-Multiple cameras looking out directly into the scene from different positions see the world with inherently different perspectives — that is, they each see each point in space in a different direction, the difference in directions depending on the depth of the point — making it impossible in general to combine images from such cameras into a single coherent image without "image blending," a process that requires substantial image overlap, often leads to artifacts, and at the very least will blur the composite image.
+Multiple cameras looking out directly into the scene from different positions see the world with inherently different perspectives — that is, they each see each point in space in a different direction, with the difference in directions depending on the depth of the point.
+This makes it impossible, in general, to combine images from such cameras into a single coherent image without "image blending" — which requires substantial image overlap, often produces image artifacts, and unavoidably blurs the composite image.

 Rotating Camera Distortion

-In images from a camera that is rotating to create a single wide-field-of-view image, a moving object will in general appear different at different instants and could persistently occlude some parts of the scene — thus, in general, precluding both the object's whole and undistorted inclusion in the composite image and its complete omission from that image.
+In images from a camera that is rotating to create a panorama, a moving object will in general appear different and at a different image location at every instant, precluding both the object's whole and undistorted inclusion in the composite image and its complete exclusion from that image.

 Single Sensor Inefficiency

-Designs that use a single stationary camera — such as those employing a fisheye-type lens, a panoramic lens, or a nonplanar mirror — provide low resolution not only because they use a single image sensor unlike multi-camera designs, but also because their circular or ring-shaped optical image typically spans only about half the area of a standard 4:3 rectangular sensor.
-However, ImmerVision, mentioned above, has substantially overcome this shortcoming of single stationary cameras.
+Designs that use a single stationary camera — such as those using a fisheye-type or panoramic lens or a nonplanar mirror — provide low resolution not only because they use a single image sensor unlike multi-camera designs, but also because their circular or ring-shaped optical image typically spans only about half the area of a standard 4:3 rectangular sensor.
+However, see ImmerVision.

 Curved Mirror Blurring

-Reflection off a nonplanar mirror is, in general, blurred because each perceived image point is actually an image of an extended region in space — the size and shape of this region depending not only on the shape of the mirror, but also on the size of the camera aperture and its position relative to the mirror.
+Reflection off a nonplanar mirror, in general, is blurred because each perceived image point is actually the image of an extended region in space — the size and shape of this region depending not only on the shape of the mirror, but also on the size of the camera aperture and on its position relative to the mirror.

 Planar Mirror Reflection